 These paintings have demonstrated many animal as well as human figures, hunting scenes as well as the creatures standing upright, running, and grazing positions.
+Additionally, prosperity and courtly lavishness are displayed.
+Miniature Art is a specific style of Indian painting, typically restricted to examples on the book and performed at miniatures, and which emerged, developed and required shape during the length of the Mughal Empire (16th -19th centuries).
+These paintings have a distinctive blend of Indian, Persian and Islam styles.
+Since the Mughal kings wanted records of their deeds as conquerors and hunters, they were followed by their artists assignments or expeditions of country, or recorded their prowess or depicted them in the ceremonies of unions.
+The painters concentrated mainly on court scenes, royal portraits, natural scenes and landscapes.
 The magnificent work of Mudrarakshasa provides references to patas together with information on Yama pata, Cauka pata as well as dighala pata.
 In another historic work, Vishnudharmottara, a part chitrasutra elaborates the fundamental tenets of painting.

 The early Buddhism work, Vinaya Pitaka also provides reference to the occurrence of painted figures on several royal buildings.
 During Satavahana age and the period after that many beautiful murals have been done in Ajanta and in different areas such as these Mahadeo hills, Ellora temples as well as Bagh caves.
 Based on these variables the period between 4th to countless years AD is known as golden span of Indian arts.

 Pallava and Chola reign in the south-west portion of India also supported painting together with sculptures.
 Pala kings in Bengal gave tremendous support, that is the main reason for paintings during the period of ninth century to fifteenth century.
 These paintings are found on the palm leaves as well as the covers of the manuscripts.